ARTICLE 1 - LEGAL FORM

 The Company is administered by a Board of Directors comprised of at least three (3) members and no more than eighteen (18) members, subject to exceptions provided for by law, in the case of mergers in particular.

-Subject to legal exceptions, each Director must own at least one thousand two hundred (1200) registered shares throughout his or her term of office.
+Subject to legal exceptions, each Director must own at least three hundred (300) registered shares throughout his or her term of office.

 2. Board Appointments

 Directors are appointed or reappointed to their duties by the Ordinary Meeting of Shareholders, which can also dismiss them at any point.

 In the event of a corporate merger or division, however, Directors can be appointed at the Extraordinary General Meeting having deliberated on the transaction.